Harshal0902/DragonHacks-2022/README.md

 ## 🧠 Challenges we ran into

 - Due to the difference in the time zone it was a bit difficult to collaborate but we managed to get the project done in time.
-Complete the project in the given time frame.
 - None of the teammates were good at ML, we had to do a lot of research while working on the project.

 ## 🏅 Accomplishments that we're proud of